hameddavodi/SpaceShip-Like-Titanic/SpaceShip.md

 plt.show()
 ```
 This block of code is selecting a subset of features from the train_df dataframe and assigning it to the variable X. The selected features are:

-    'HomePlanet'
-    'CryoSleep'
-    'Destination'
-    'Age'
-    'VIP'
-    'RoomService'
-    'FoodCourt'
-    'ShoppingMall'
-    'Spa'
-    'VRDeck'
-    'Deck'
-    'Num'
-    'side'

-These features will be used for further analysis or modeling.

 Next, this code is creating a heatmap using sns.heatmap() function from the seaborn library.
 This heatmap shows the correlation between each pair of features in the X DataFrame.